AnyBody/tutorials/Parameter_studies_and_optimization/intro.md

 5^5 = 3125 analyses, which obviously is a more time-consuming undertaking, at least for larger models.

+**Opimization Study:** \
-The `AnyOptStudy` performs a systematic search within a parameter space using optimization techniques of solutions that fulfill certain criteria.
+The `AnyOptStudy` performs an optimization study, which is a systematic search within a parameter space using optimization techniques of solutions that fulfill certain criteria.
 For instance, you could ask the study to find the saddle position that maximizes the metabolic efficiency of the bicycle while keeping the maximum muscle activity below a certain upper limit.
-The advantage of this study is that it does not need to compute al combinations of the parameters and therefore can handle spaces with multiple parameters within a reasonable time.
+The advantage of this study is that it does not need to compute all combinations of the parameters and therefore can handle spaces with multiple parameters within a reasonable time.
 The disadvantage is that it does not provide the overview of the design space that you get from a